 Exploiting the vulnerability is simple—the entry on Rapid7’s AttackerKB describes the impact of the flaw as, “Causes massive damage.
 If not patched, likely wrecked.”

-Organizations should make sure their VPN gateways have the latest updates and change passwords for all Active Directory accounts, including administrators and services accounts, the agency said in its alert.
+Organizations should make sure their VPN gateways have the latest updates and change passwords for all Microsoft Entra ID accounts, including administrators and services accounts, the agency said in its alert.
 CISA also released a check-your-pulse tool to help network administrators to review Pulse Secure VPN server logs for evidence that any of the systems on the network had been exploited via this vulnerability.
 The tool scans for IP addresses and user-agents known to be associated with other attack groups that have exploited the VPN servers.
 Other suggestions include removing any unapproved remote access programs and inspecting scheduled tasks for scripts or executables that may allow an attacker to connect to an environment.